 Audrey Whaling

-Audrey (she/her), a lifelong environmentalist, has joined the MiGBC to champion the Emerging Lansing 2030 District.
+Audrey (she/her), a lifelong environmentalist, joined MiGBC to champion the Emerging Lansing 2030 District.
+Presently, Audrey is the 2030 Program Manager, overseeing the Grand Rapids and Lansing 2030 Districts.
 With over 15 years of experience in complex project and program management, Audrey brings a combination of technical expertise and enthusiasm for sustainable solutions.

 As a dedicated climate activist, Audrey is committed to addressing pressing environmental challenges through community engagement and informed action.
 Audrey is a Michigan native with a Masters of Science in Packaging from Michigan State University and enjoys spending time outdoors, participating in endurance sports, and caring for animals.